JPMorgan profits on capital markets in a cash-flush economy | Business

 JPMorgan is widely viewed as a barometer of the U.S. economy, global markets and the health of consumers and businesses.
 Its results can drive broader stock prices and Dimon's words carry heft not just in Wall Street circles but for broader views on policies, politics and society.
 Its results may bolster investor optimism about an economic recovery this year as more people get vaccinated and the Biden administration pursues infrastructure programs and potentially more stimulus dollars.

 "Corporate spending is picking up and (management) sees the potential for a multi-year extremely robust economy ahead," said Evercore ISI analyst Glenn Schorr.
-JPMorgan's shares were down 0.5% in mid-morning trading, having risen significantly in recent months.
+JPMorgan's shares were down 1% in afternoon trading, having risen significantly in recent months.

 The bank's trading and investment banking businesses continued to blossom, even as its traditional lending operation stuttered.
 Spurts of volatility across equities, fixed income, currencies and commodities over the past year have helped Wall Street banks, while a boom in underwriting and IPOs has also bolstered the bottom line.
 JPMorgan's Corporate & Investment Banking division posted a 46% rise in revenue.
 Industry-wide investment banking fees hit an all-time high during the quarter, with JPMorgan jumping up a notch to No. 2 in global league tables, according to Refinitiv data.